taq/torm/README.md

         TORM\Connection::setDriver("sqlite");
     ?>

 The database driver will be used if needed some specific feature of the database.
+Drivers can be set for each environment (see below).

+### Current supported databases

+1. SQLite
+2. Oracle (still working on it, soon will be ready, still needing autoincrement and limit)

+### Environments

+There are three environments where connections and drivers can be set: *development*, *test* and production.

-You can send the connection enviroment **after** the PDO connection object, and select which environment will be used setting the `TORM_ENV` enviroment variable.
+You can send the connection enviroment **after** the PDO connection object:

     <?php
         TORM\Connection::setConnection($con,"test");
     ?>

+The current environment can be set with the `TORM_ENV` enviroment variable.

-To select the current enviroment, for example, to production, on an Apache server with `.htaccess` allowed, insert into the `.htaccess` file:
+Or, with Apache, to select the current enviroment, for example, to production, on an Apache server with `.htaccess` allowed, insert into the `.htaccess` file:

    SetEnv TORM_ENV production